Inspiring Joy through the Arts

-We also host a Young People’s Concert for middle school students each year and bring Lesson Plans for the Classics, a companion multi-media lecture series to the Cape Symphony's Masterpiece Concert Series, to participating schools.
+We also host a Young People’s Concert for middle school students each year and bring Tix4Music, a companion multi-media lecture series combined with free tickets to the Cape Symphony's Masterpiece Concert Series, to participating schools.

 A committee of citizens interested in starting an arts institution on Cape Cod, hired Dr. Paul Giuliana, a member of the association of music teachers, to investigate the possibility.
 Giuliana had received an A.M from the New England Conservatory of Music and an A.M.D. from Harvard University.
 He also attended Union Theological Seminary.
 After Guiliana determined the project was feasible, the committee appointed him its president.
 Artist and teacher Marsden Lore and Rosario D. Celentano are also mentioned as co-founders in the Conservatory’s history.

 On April 5, 1956, The Commonwealth of Massachusetts granted a charter to the Cape Cod Conservatory of Music and Arts.
 Although a non-profit school from its first days, the Conservatory charged tuition to all except a limited number of scholarship students until 1964.
 At that time, the Board voted unanimously to commit more funds to scholarships and make the Conservatory programs more accessible to the public.